MailTape/MailTape-v1/_posts/2015-05-10-Trevor-Dickson.md

 description: "This morning, enjoy the musical universe of a charming modern crooner.
 All this exotics percussions mixed with his crooner voice, sound to me as a fresh summer cocktail."
 ---

-<p id="introduction">This morning, enjoy the musical universe of a charming modern crooner.
-"Passion Fruit", like a bottle/album in the sea, has been launch last year by the Great Trevor Dickson.
-Since this date, I respond to his musical happiness.
-I'm completely submerged by all his tiny ballads.
-Each one make my travel.
-All this exotics percussion mixed with his crooner voice, sound to me as a refreshing summer cocktail.
-Sipped on a paradise island.
-I can't pass besides this album, I came back to it every time.
-Prepare to have to respond to his sweet call you too. </p>
+<p id="introduction">This morning, step into the musical universe of a crooner called, Trevor Dickson.
+His debut album "Passion Fruit", was launched last year in November.
+His swooning lyrical ballads, when expressed in his crooning voice, give you a sense of journeying around the world.
+Whereas, the sounds produced by his percussions show off the best flavors of summer like a fresh exotic cocktail.</p>

 # This charming character

-At first, I fall down to his wonderful clip for "Power".
-Where he has created a charming character, a naive east cost dandy, who fall in love to a wonderful blond who walk on brooklyn' s beach.
-That kind of guy who can speak hours about traditional pacific chorals or futuristic musical instruments of the 50s.
-His poetry is as sweet as his references.
-I hope Trevor'll launched an other bottle/album across the atlantic, to respond to him again.
+Watching the wonderful video of the song, ["Powers"](https://vimeo.com/112319346) without taking an immediate liking to it is simply inevitable.
+A song about a naive east coast dandy, who tries to approach a wonderful blonde.
+"The kind of guy who can speak for hours about traditional pacific chorals and futuristic musical instruments of the 50s."
+With that said, we hope to hear more from him and that he continues to sway us with his distinctive crooning voice.

 # His sweet sunday morning's selection